 It’s advised to not leave it until the last minute to buy your ticket because buses will leave on time.
-Multiple tickets can be purchased at the same time, so for example you could buy 3 tickets for a weeks travel to the Sports Park.
-So to avoid delay and disappointment it’s advised to plan ahead and pre-purchase tickets.

 It’s envisaged that many students will use the buses and a specific timetable has been designed to help teams arrive at the Sports Park in good time for training and fixtures.